Learn how to cut bias binding and how to make binding for quilts. We’ll also teach you how to sew bias binding on a quilt for a perfect quilt finish!

 Using fabric scissors cut along the markings you drew in Step 3.
 Continue until you’ve reached the other side of the tube.
 Voila!
 You now have a continuous bias binding strip.

-How to Join Bias Binding Strips?
+Step 3: Join Bias Binding Strips

 After you’ve cut your bias binding strips, you’ll need to sew them together to get one long continuous binding strip.
-Unless of course, you used the third method, in which case the strip is already sewn together.
+Unless of course, you used the first method, in which case the strip is already sewn together.

 When joining bias binding strips, you pretty much follow the same method as with straight grain binding strips.